AaltoRSE/django-test-largemem/README.md

 - `gunicorn` in this directory
 - Test: `/usr/bin/time -f %e curl http://localhost:8000`

-To see how it works: `git grep DEMO`
+To see the most important lines: `git grep DEMO`

 - `largemem/views.py` allocates a large array.
 - It also has a view that returns a random value from it.
 The view